francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 The topic structure follows the same format as `cmd_topic`.
 For example, when G7 is turned on, a status message will be published to `x10/stat/g7` with a payload of "ON".

 **NOTE:** Status messages are published with the Retain flag so that Home Assistant is able to retrieve the last known state when restarting.

+#### Option: `dim_topic`

+dim_topic is for dimmer commands.
+Housecode is appended.

+e.g. 'x10/dim/A1' to command A1 device.
+Payload is a numeric value 0-255

+Defaults to 'x10/dim' if not defined

 ## Home Assistant Configuration